Shinmei-J/Proj_4A/README.md

 ## First screen:

--This is the first screen, where you have to login in order to have access of what's inside
+- This is the first screen, where you have to login in order to have access of what's inside

 ![1](https://user-images.githubusercontent.com/75081602/103382243-8e991100-4aee-11eb-8d15-f8c8a965c052.PNG)